 G-7 leaders agree on vaccines, China and taxing corporations

-Leaders of the Group of Seven (G-7) wealthy nations staked their claim on Sunday to leading the world out of the coronavirus pandemic and crisis, pledging more than one billion coronavirus vaccine doses to poorer nations, vowed to help developing countries grow their economies while fighting climate change and agreed to challenge China's “non-market economic practises” and call out Beijing for rights abuses in Xinjiang and Hong Kong.
+Leaders of the Group of Seven (G-7) wealthy nations staked their claim on Sunday to leading the world out of the coronavirus pandemic and crisis, pledging more than one billion coronavirus vaccine doses to poorer nations, vowing to help developing countries grow, while fighting climate change and backing a minimum tax on multinational firms.

-At the group’s first face-to-face meeting in two years, the leaders dangled promises of support for global health, green energy, infrastructure and education — all to demonstrate that international cooperation is back after the upheavals caused by the pandemic and the unpredictability of former U.S. President Donald Trump.
+At the group’s first face-to-face meeting in two years, the leaders dangled promises of support for global health, green energy, infrastructure and education — all to demonstrate that international cooperation is back after the upheavals caused by the pandemic and the unpredictability of former US President Donald Trump.

-But health and environmental campaigners were distinctly unimpressed by the details in the leaders' final meeting communique.
+But health and environmental campaigners were distinctly unimpressed by the details in the leaders’ final communique.

 “This G-7 summit will live on in infamy,” said Max Lawson, the head of inequality policy at the international aid group Oxfam.
 “Faced with the biggest health emergency in a century and a climate catastrophe that is destroying our planet, they have completely failed to meet the challenges of our times.”

-Despite Johnson's call to “vaccinate the world” by the end of 2022 the promise of 1 billion doses for vaccine-hungry countries — coming both directly and through the international COVAX program — falls far short of the 11 billion doses the World Health Organisation said is needed to vaccinate at least 70 per cent of the world's population and truly end the pandemic.
+Despite Johnson’s call to “vaccinate the world” by the end of 2022, the promise of one billion doses for vaccine-hungry countries — coming both directly and through donations to the international COVAX programme — falls far short of the 11 billion doses the World Health Organization said is needed to vaccinate at least 70 per cent of the world’s population and truly end the pandemic.

 The G-7 also backed a minimum tax of at least 15 per cent on large multinational companies to stop corporations from using tax havens to avoid taxes, a move championed by the United States.